HansLanda14ib/hotels-booking-api/README.md

 - Go to Atlas website [here](https://www.mongodb.com/cloud/atlas). and click on Try Free then create an account
 - Click on Build a Cluster then choose a provider and a region then click on Create Cluster
 - Click on Database Access from the left menu then click on Add new database user
-- give a username and a password then click on Add user
+- Give a username and a password then click on Add user
 - Click on Network Access from the left menu then click on Add IP Address
 - Click on Allow access from anywhere then click on Confirm
 - Click on Clusters from the left menu then click on Connect
 - Choose Connect your application then copy the connection string and paste it in the `.env` file variable named `MONGO_HOTEL_SERVICE` in the hotel directory
 - do the same for **the booking service** and paste the connection string in the `.env` file variable named `MONGO_BOOKING_SERVICE` in the booking directory

-**3. Firebase Account:** Set up a Firebase account and project for the Auth Service.
+**3. Firebase Account:**
+Set up a Firebase account and project for the Auth Service.
 You can create a project through the Firebase Console.
 - Go to : https://console.firebase.google.com/
 - Click : Create a project and give a name to your project
 - Disable : Google Analytics for this project then wait for the project to be created.